PHES-ODM/PHES-ODM-Mapper/id_generator.md

 fn.makeid(datEmpty.addresses.country, datEmpty.addresses.pCode, datEmpty.addresses.city[:3])
 ```

+If an ID is passed as an argument to `fn.makeid` (eg. `datEmpty.sites.siteID`), then the ID's index will be removed.
+The ID's index is an extra number added to the end of an ID to differentiate it from other IDs that have the same value (eg. If two rows have a primary key equal to `ott`, but the rows are different, then an index will be added at the end of the second ID, eg. `ott001`, to make sure that all primary key IDs are unique).

 #### fn.rownum

 Attribute (integer): The zero-based row number of the current row.
 For example, it is used in the final argument to `fn.makeid` below: